ianmaclarty/amulet/sphinx/math.rst

 ..  note::

-    Matrix constructos are admittedly somewhat confusing, because when you write the matrix constructor in code the columns are layed out horizontally.
+    Matrix constructors are admittedly somewhat confusing, because when you write the matrix constructor in code the columns are layed out horizontally.
 This is however the convention used in the OpenGL Shader Language (GLSL) and it seemed prudent to follow the established